NCAR/wrf_hydro_nwm_public/tests/README.md

 ## Usage
-Currently:
+Currently there are 2 ways to invoke the testing.
+The fundamental way:
 `python take_test.py <options>`

-In the future, we aim to provide a more general script which will choose and run in docker if not on a known machine.
+This works fine on linux.
+But if you want to test on docker, the following script is meant to be a machine independent interface:
+`take_test.sh <options>`
+This later option is still under development.

+Both of the "take_test" scripts may be preceeded with a path or invoked in the `tests/` directory, as shown.

+The options are described below.

-Supported machines: cheyenne and docker.
+Currently supported machines: cheyenne and docker.
 There are sections below about both of these.
 More machines can be added.

-Options are currently described by:
+Options (all optional) are described by:
 `python take_test.py --help`: